folksoul91/foodie/README.md

 For future improvements I will include...

-- create contact me page
+- add authentication for users submitting recipes
-- create upload image section and save those uploaded images unto a folder when the recipes are created
+- create a way for the user to upload an image with their recipe submission